YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A hair transplant can sometimes improve the appearance of thinning around a cowlick or crown whorl, but it usually should not try to erase a natural whorl.
 If the cowlick is simply your normal hair direction, surgery may be unnecessary and may even make the area look less natural.
 If there is real crown thinning around the whorl, then a transplant can help only when the grafts are placed with the correct angle, direction, density, and long-term donor plan.

 Keep one distinction in mind.
-A cowlick is not automatically baldness, and a crown whorl is not automatically a surgical problem.
-I first want to know whether the patient has a normal swirl, early androgenetic hair loss, a weak previous transplant, or grafts that were placed in the wrong direction.
+A cowlick is not always baldness, and a crown whorl is not necessarily a surgical problem.
+I first need to know whether the patient has a normal swirl, early androgenetic hair loss, a weak previous transplant, or grafts that were placed in the wrong direction.

 How do I know if it is a cowlick, a crown whorl, or balding?